yuqiuyun/DSCI-510-FINAL/README.md

 # DSCI-510-FINAL
 I intend to create an application that can analyze a YouTube music playlist, and eventually fetch MBTI personality types for that specific playlist.

-The code I submitted is intend to fetch lyrics for songs using Genius API It might not run properly without the API permission The code still needs to be polished so there still might be problems
+The code I submitted is intend to fetch lyrics for songs using Genius API.
+It might not run properly without the API permission.
+The code still needs to be polished so there still might be problems.